-Step 2 – Mind Map
+Step 2 – Mind Maps for Choosing Your Goals

+The second tool you can use in choosing your goals is a mind map.
 Making a mind map will help you organize your goals and give you a visual picture of all your goals in one place.
 It will also help you to see areas of your life you may have missed or didn’t even think about setting goals in.

 In the mind map below there are 8 different areas of your life to write down your goal ideas.
 These are just some areas of your life to think about while making your goals.
 It is not necessary to have a goal in every area.
 There may also be areas of your life not on here that you would like to add.

 Choose which categories work for you and make your mind map.
 Make sure to list 3-5 goals in each area.
 Some questions you can ask yourself for each area of your life:

 - What do I want to accomplish?